ssimicro/ssi-logger/README.md

 * log messages can go to 0, 1, or many destinations (/dev/null, syslog, file, rabbitmq, e-mail, XMPP, etc).
 * a log destination can be turned on or off at runtime.
 * logged objects are automatically formatted into key=value strings (great for sending messages to [splunk](http://www.splunk.com/)).
+* certain fields can be censored to avoid accidentally logging sensitive information.
 * formatted log messages are returned by SSi Logger to the caller.
 * it accepts multiple arguments and printf-style formats just like `console.log`